Project Peach

 What it's like to have Down's syndrome

-People with Down's syndrome will have some level of learning disability.
+People with Down's syndrome are likely to have some level of learning disability.
 This means they'll have a range of abilities.

 Some people will be more independent and do things like get a job.
 Other people might need more regular care.